Lab-Work/heterogeneous_traffic_estimation/README.md

 October, 2019

 ### Overview
 This repository contains the source code for heterogeneous traffic estimation.
-This resulting journal paper is submitted to IEEE Transactions on Intelligent Transportation Systems (T-ITS).
+This resulting journal paper is submitted to *Transportmetrica A: Transport Science* Journal.
 Suggested citation:

 Yanbing Wang and Daniel B. Work.
-"Enhanced estimation for heterogeneous traffic". *IEEE Transactions on Intelligent Transportation Systems*, 2019.
+"Enhanced estimation for heterogeneous traffic". *Transportmetrica A: Transport Science*, 2020.
 (In review).

 ### Usage
 #### Running variations of particle filters: